Vai678/Source_Code_Storage/README.md

-Why I used Github?
+Why I Used Github

-1. Centralized and Accessible
-GitHub is a cloud-based platform, which means code is accessible from anywhere with an internet connection.
-I don’t have to worry about losing files if the computer crashes, as everything is safely stored online.
-2. Version Control
-GitHub uses Git for version control, allowing me to track changes to the code over time.
-It is very easy to revert to an earlier version of the file.
-3. Organization with Folder Structure
-GitHub allows me to organize code into folders and subfolders, which makes it very easy for the project.
-4. Collaboration
-GitHub is great for sharing projects to anyone.
-5. Free and Reliable
-GitHub offers free repositories with plenty of storage for source code.
+GitHub is fantastic since it's in the cloud: you could easily access the code from wherever, and you didn't have to lose it just because your computer had crashed.
+GitHub uses Git as a versioning tool, allowing changes to be followed, differences to be identified, and versions rolled back if there are problems with what has happened recently.
+Besides this, making new branches to different features and merge later is relatively very easy on GitHub.
+It’s great for collaborating, with features like pull requests, issues, and code reviews that keep things organized.
+GitHub also supports CI/CD tools to automate testing and deployment.
+And with its large community and free repositories, it’s perfect for both personal projects and open-source contributions.
+Plus, it has a built-in search engine, so you can quickly find code or projects you’re looking for.